 If that pithy explanation has you scratching your head, you're not alone.

-Up until the late 1970s, roller coasters were fairly standard.
+Up until the late 1970s, nearly all roller coasters were fairly standard.
 Whether the tracks were made of wood or steel, a poky lift chain, powered by a motor, click-clack-clicked coaster trains slowly up a lift hill.
 At the top of the hill, the chain disengaged and gravity took over.

 Most coasters built from the late 1970s on still use the tried-and-true approach, but attraction designers have been experimenting with a number of launch systems to ratchet up the acceleration, speeds, heights, and (of course) the thrills, as well as create different kinds of ride experiences.
 Screaming out of the loading station, Kingda Ka and the new breed of coasters eliminate the anticipation of the lift hill and deliver non-stop action from beginning to end.